 The above chart illustrates the dominance of the male role in the financial decision making of the IDP households.
-This point becomes even clearer when looked at from the headship status, as seen in Figure 8.
+Figure 8 offers a more nuanced perspective about this by examining it from the headship status, as seen in Figure 8.
 The analysis according to headship is especially appropriate when respondents sought to identify more than one person as key financial decision makers in their households.
 Figure 8 seeks to aggregate this information at the household level and identifies if the said decision makers are all male or all female or a mix.
 For example, if at the household level financial decision making is done by both men and women, then Figure 8 identifies the decision makers are gender 'Mixed'.
-The results suggest that irrespective of the headship, the 'male(s) only' proportion is the largest, even in FHHs.
+The results suggest even though at a community level financial decisions making is dominated by males, in FHHs the reverse is true.